francescomori/optimal_reorientations/README.md

 ### supp_material.pdf
-Presents supplental analytical derivations and outlines the details of the numrical simulations.
+Presents supplental analytical derivations and outlines the details of the numerical simulations.

 ### numerical_integration.py
 - **Functionality**: Numerically integrates the optimal control equations using an explicit Euler scheme.